jlevy/og-equity-compensation/README.md

 ### 83(b) elections

-Okay, we are now ready to describe one of the most important and complex decisions you may need to make regarding stock options.
+Okay, we are now ready to describe one of the most important and complex decisions you may need to make regarding stock awards and stock options.

-As a few cursory Google searches for “83(b) election” will indicate, many a confusing blog post has been dedicated to this subject.
+As a few cursory Google searches for “83(b) election” will indicate, many a blog post has been dedicated to this subject.
 But if you’ve made it this far, some of this should be easier to follow.

 - Generally, restricted stock is taxed as ordinary income